 Visiting students are those who do not intend to earn a certificate or degree.
 They are not eligible for financial aid and are not assigned an advisor.
 Credits accumulated as a visiting student will not necessarily count toward a certificate or degree program.
 Individuals who do not wish to become classified as degree candidates with a declared field of study may enroll in undergraduate courses and earn credit on this basis.
+Students must meet and show proof that course prerequisites have been met.
 Enrollment as a non-matriculated student can be accomplished by completing course registration forms and satisfying financial obligations.